parsica-php/parsica/docs/introduction.md

 assert(floatval("abc") == 0);
 ```

 `floatval()` claims that the float of `"abc"` is `0`, which really should be an error.
 So you can only use `floatval` when you already know that the string doesn't contain anything non-float.
-This library can help you do that:
+Parsica can help you do that:

 ```php
 <?php